-We finally made it, y’all!
-With the Country Music Awards and Latin Grammys leading the charge, we’re entering the most glamorous time of the year.
-Yes, that’s right, awards season is finally upon us, and we couldn’t be more excited for what our favorite stars have planned.
+We made it, y’all!
+With the Country Music Awards and Latin Grammys leading the charge, awards season is the most glamorous time of the year.
+We couldn’t be more excited to see our favorite stars glammed up for their big nights, so let’s see what they have planned.
 From the AMAs to the Golden Globes, here is your official guide to celebrity hosts this awards season.

 As we prepare to watch our fave stars get up on stage and accept their awards, we’re giddy with questions about what this awards season will hold.
 Which red carpet looks will break the internet this year?
 Which speeches will make us cry?
 Which couples will break up weeks after posing in couture together?!
 Only time will tell — but here’s a list of everything we do know about the upcoming award shows in the meantime.